parapauk/piWebCtrl/README.md

 ### Install

-* Login into ssh on your Pi and go to "/home/pi" folder;
+* Login into ssh on your Pi and go to "home" folder;

-`cd /home/pi`
+`cd ~`

 * Clone the GIT into the home directory;

 `git clone https://github.com/levelKro/piWebCtrl.git`

+* Change into the cloned folder;

+`cd piWebCtrl`

+* Ensure the autostart script has the correct user and home folder (find this out by running pwd and remove piWebCtrl;

+`nano _systemd/piwebctrl.service`

 * Move the Autostart script into the init.d folder;